aaravs101/Election-Dataset-Model/README.md

-# Workout-Dataset-Model
+# Election-Dataset-Model
-Model that predicts calories lost based on workout-related features.
+Model that predicts the outcome of an election based on county features